cosmo0920/fluent-plugin-formatter_simple_tsv/README.md

 ```
 ## Parameters

-- **keys** (String required) Specify "key1,key2,key3" format.
+- **keys** (String. required) Specify "key1,key2,key3" format.
 This field is interpret ["key1", "key2", "key3"] internally.
 Only specified key's value will be formatted.
 - **include_time_key** (Boolean, Optional, defaults to false) If true, the time field (as specified by the time_key parameter) is kept in the record.
 - **time_key** (String, xOptional, defaults to “time”) The field name for the time key.
 - **time_format** (String.
 Optional) By default, the output format is iso8601 (e.g. “2008-02-01T21:41:49”).
 One can specify their own format with this parameter.